ShiliSaghi/Kids-General-Health-Care-Website/README.md

 # Kids-General-Health-Care-Website
 This repository presents a dynamic web application created for the Secure Digital Health Care course.
+The system, developed with PHP, HTML, CSS, and JavaScript, offers a secure portal for booking doctor appointments for children.
+The project applies key security principles such as authentication, input validation, session management, role-based access control, and data encryption to protect patient information and ensure compliance with healthcare security standards.